jbuehl/solaredge/README.md

 This describes how to use the programs.

 **semonitor.py** is a program that implements a subset of the SolarEdge protocol.
 It can be used to parse the performance data that has been previously captured to a file, or it can interact directly with a SolarEdge inverter over the RS232, RS485, or ethernet interface.
 Performance data is output to a file in JSON format.

 **seextract.py** (removed)

+**seprint.py** prints a subset of data in human readable form from a file containing JSON performance data.

 **sekey.py** is used to extract the unique encryption key from an inverter.